 Social media links

-In this section, the focus is on enhancing the accessibility of a navigation section (NAV) that encapsulates a list of social media links.
-In the code, this navigation section is labeled using the aria-label attribute, specifically marked as “social.”
+attribute, specifically marked as “social.”
 Within this navigation, there is a list that contains various items, each representing a link to a social media platform.
 Icons for Twitter, Facebook, and Instagram serve as the visual elements for these links.
-To ensure accessibility, each link is further described with an aria-label.
+To ensure accessibility, each link is further described with an aria-label

-For example, the link containing the Twitter icon is tagged with an aria-label that reads “Twitter,” similarly, the Facebook and Instagram links are labeled “Facebook” and “Instagram,” respectively.
-These aria-labels play a crucial role in conveying information to screen-reader users.
+play a crucial role in conveying information to screen-reader users.
 They provide clear and recognizable names for each link, aligning with the commonly known associations people have with these social media icons.

 aria-labelledby

-Aria-labelledby is another attribute that enables authors to reference other elements on the page to define an accessible name.
-It can target multiple IDs and takes precedence over aria-label if both are set on an element.
+if both are set on an element.
 This attribute is particularly useful in complex structures like accordions, tabs, or nested tables, where it can help maintain context and association between elements.
 For example, in an accordion, the open section can be labeled by the button that triggers it, thus adding clarity to the relationship between the button and the content it reveals.

 Accordions

 The screenshot illustrates two sections within the accordion: “Personal Information,” which is closed, and “Billing Address,” which is open and contains a form.
-The key point is the use of the aria-labelledby attribute to improve accessibility and context understanding for users, particularly those utilizing screen readers.
+The key point is the use of the aria-labelledby

 The accordion element, as shown in the next screenshot, is part of a larger code structure referred to as the accordion group.
-The screenshot, marked with a red outline for emphasis, focuses on the division (div) that encompasses the form.
-This div, which can be toggled to show or hide content, is linked to a button that controls its visibility.
+The screenshot, marked with a red outline for emphasis, focuses on the division (div

-The use of aria-labelledby on this div is crucial.
+is crucial.
 It points to the button that triggers the accordion’s expansion or collapse.
 This connection ensures that when screen-reader software reads the information within the accordion panel, it can reference the button and indicate that the content belongs to the “Personal Information” section.

 This setup creates a clear association, helping users understand that the displayed content is part of the Personal Information area, thereby enhancing the overall accessibility and usability of the web page.